neilmartindev/neilmartindev/README.md

 - :books:  Education: BSc(Hons) in Computer Science and currently studying a MEng in Engineering.
 - :speech_balloon: Ask me about: C#, DOTNET, Python, Linux, Docker and any other technologies that you can think of!
 - :calling: How to reach me: neilmartindotdev@protonmail.com
-- :question: Interests: Decentralisation, cars, AI and machine learning.
+- :question: Interests: AI, machine learning, aviation, history and electric cars.

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=neilmartindev&langs_count=5&theme=radical)]()